saareliad/FTPipe/README.md

 * Support multi node after everything works.
 * later change `batch_idx` to `micro_batch_index` to be consistent with the paper.

+* Can do gap aware at step 2 even on deeper partitions (effective only once per epoch)
+* gap aware with wieght stashing
+* "send the layer not the gradient"
+* add "scheduler aware prediction".

 ## References